Callback-Kings/expect-client/README.md

 component instance is used to manage all alerts application-wide.

 The alert can be used by passing the `alertMsg` method to a rendered route.
-The `alertMsg` method expects an object with a message and a type property.
+The `alertMsg` method expects an object with a `heading`, `message`, and a `variant` property.

 Use this component in conjunction with the `messages.js` file in the same directory to create and manage all of your application messages in one place.

-The type property must be a Bootstrap alert type, as this component is merely a wrapper around the [react-bootstrap Alert component](https://react-bootstrap.github.io/components/alerts/).
+The `variant` property must be a Bootstrap alert variant, as this component is merely a wrapper around the [react-bootstrap Alert component](https://react-bootstrap.github.io/components/alerts/).
 The types it will accept are: 'primary', 'secondary', 'success', 'danger', 'warning', 'info',